lumoslabs/aleph/README.md

 At runtime, we inject all the secrets as environment variables.

 We *highly* recommend that you have a git repo for your queries and s3 location for you results.

+Advanced setup and configuration details (including how to use Aleph roles for data access, using different auth providers, creating users, and more) can be found [here](docs/ADVANCED_CONFIGURATION.md).

 ## Contribute
 Aleph is Rails on the backend, Angular on the front end.
 It uses Resque workers to run queries against Redshift.
 Here are few things you should have before developing: